 Another huge success factor when using retargeting as a B2B is to think hard about the creative you are going to use – from the wording to the imagery, landing pages and the offer itself.

 Selling a product directly is not how B2Bs operate, you need to get into an educational mode with your ad campaigns.
 Teach and pass on information, rather than try to sell.
 Also, nobody is going to be interested in how many awards you’ve got.
 If you advertise something like that, your conversion rates will be tiny, probably under <1%.

 If you have put together a really good whitepaper or ebook, which will be of value to the audience you want to target, then use that in your ads.
 With the right offer, packaged in the right way, your conversion rates could be upwards of 30%.

 Do a lot of testing, to check you’ve chosen your strongest offer.
 Remember, you can put ads together that relate entirely to a specific page on your website.
 Think, if someone has visited that page, what could you offer them that would be highly relevant?
 If you run an e-commerce platform you can get even more creative and start segmenting towards specific products that have been looked at, or abandoned in shopping carts.

 Make sure you spread your ads across several different channels and use different messaging.
-Check what works well and what doesn’t, so you can keep fine tuning.
-Then test gain and repeat the process.
+Check what works well and what doesn’t, so you can keep fine-tuning.
+Then test again and repeat the process.

-Something that’s increasingly important in today’s world of smart phones and tables is to make sure your ads work on mobile devices.
-Many people visit websites via a mobile, so your ads, landing page, offer and website all need to look good and be user friendly.
+Something that’s increasingly important in today’s world of smartphones and tablets is to make sure your ads work on mobile devices.
+Many people visit websites via a mobile, so your ads, landing page, offer and website all need to look good and be user-friendly.

 For B2Bs, sometimes all you need is one really good whitepaper or ebook.
 If you have one that’s working well to convert the right type of leads, then don’t worry about creating more.
 Use that one and instead focus on diversifying the tactics and methods you use to get it out there.